Trump lawyer claimed no classified material was at Mar-a-Lago in signed letter to Justice Department - KTVZ

 That inventory list contradicts the attorney’s letter.
 The removal of that classified information after the letter was sent could explain why prosecutors cited an obstruction law in their search warrant request.

 The sources did not identify when the letter was signed or by whom.
-It was part of an ongoing correspondence with the Justice Department over the issue.
+It was part of an ongoing correspondence with the Department of Justice over the issue.

 The New York Times first reported the existence of the letter.